marika-clark/thymus-vae-tabula-sapiens/README.md

 - **Source:** [Tabula Sapiens on CELLxGENE](https://cellxgene.cziscience.com/collections)
 - **Citation:**
   *The Tabula Sapiens Consortium.
 "The Tabula Sapiens: A multiple-organ, single-cell transcriptomic atlas of humans."
 Science, 2022.*
+  - Tabula Sapiens is comprised of single-cell transcriptomic data from "17 tissues from one donor, 14 tissues from a second donor, and five tissues from two other donors (Fig. 1).
+We also collected smaller numbers of tissues from a further 11 donors, creating biological replicates for nearly all tissues.
+The donors come from a range of ethnicities, are balanced by gender, have a mean age of 51 years, and have a variety of medical backgrounds."
+Thymus tissue data specifically came from two donors, TPS2 and TSP14.

 ### Download Instructions
 1. Go to the [Tabula Sapiens Collection](https://cellxgene.cziscience.com/collections).